Breath Training Pool — Report

 — Some performances began at 8 a.m.

-— Performers received a fee.
+— Participants were paid.
 That is unusual for workshops.

-To become “non-human” in a public space involves vulnerability.
-Being seen carries risk and requires commitment.
+Becoming a non-human being in a public space involves exposing oneself in a vulnerable way.
+Being seen carries risks and requires a certain commitment.

-In the future, I would like to recreate this work in various natural environments, collaborating with local residents in different regions.
-I welcome invitations.
+In the future, I would like to recreate this work in different natural environments and with different communities.

 Director / Concept: Kumiko Ueda